raygard/raygard.github.io/_posts/2025-01-29-a-histogram-diff-implementation.md

 Some people have found that the histogram algorithm doesn't always produce the most readable diffs, but [Linus Torvalds](https://lkml.org/lkml/2023/5/7/206) prefers it over the default Myers.

+I have found that in some cases histogram diff produces shorter (in lines) output than Myers or "minimal".
+This (counterintuitive to me) behavior is probably due to histogram "clumping" changes while the LCS-based algorithms spread them out.

 One thing that can confound the algorithm is if there are no lines appearing fewer than 65 times.
 When that happens, the `jgit` and `git` implementations fall back to Myers.
 My implementation currently cuts off at 512.